GSA/open-gsa-redesign/_apidocs/opportunities-soap-api.md

 #### getFileData

 Individual business rules per field are listed across each of the fields in below table.
-* Note: If a wrong combination of file_id and notice_id is given, then the service throws a success message without any data.

 Element Name	|	Business Rules |	Error Messages with respect to business rules (If any)
 ------ | ------- | ------- | ------- | --------
 file_id	|1.
 This field is required where applicable <br> 2.
 If an invalid file Id is provided, then the system throws an error.|	1. file_id is required <br> 2.
-File Id not found.
-Please enter a valid Id.
+Unable to find details for the resourceId

-#### getIVLListResponse
+#### getIVLList

 Individual business rules per field are listed across each of the fields in below table.

 Element Name	|	Business Rules |	Error Messages with respect to business rules (If any)
 ------ | ------- | ------- | ------- | --------
 solnbr|	 1.
-If an incorrect solicitation number and ntype combination is given, the service throws an error<br><br>   2a.
-If this required field if not given, service throws an error <br><br>2b.
-If multiple notices are found with solicitation number given, then provide ntype and solicitation number combination |1.
-Notice not found <br><br>2a.
-Notice not found<br><br> 2b.
-Multiple Notices found.
-Please input more details ntype|	NA	|NA
+This field is required where applicable.
+If no value is provided, then service throws an error<br><br> 2.
+If invalid combination of ntype and solnbr is provided, then system throws an error<br><br>  3.
+If ntype value is not provided and the solnbr is not unique or if multiple notices are found with same solnbr and ntype, then the system throws an error |	1.
+Solicitation Number is required<br><br> 2.
+Notice not found<br><br> 3.
+Multiple notices found.
+Please input more details

 #### getAuthorizedPartyList